Skip to content

 One of 11 children, Howard is the second oldest.
 His childhood was never chaotic, but growing up in Cleveland, Ohio, in the 1970s came with challenges.
 His father was mixed race, and his mother was half-Hispanic and half-Native American.
 Howard said because of his mixed race, he was harassed on the black side of town and also didn’t feel welcome on the white side.

 Throughout his career, Howard has taken on challenging roles.
-In Crash, he played a husband who struggled with defending his family as a black man.
+In Crash, he played a spouse who struggled with defending his family as a black man.
 “Having to face a lot of those moments and having to demonstrate it—that was difficult,” Howard said.

 Howard said his strong sense of self has enabled his career.
 In an audition in which the director stopped him mid-scene by saying “thank you,” Howard told the director, “Don’t insult me by saying thank you for something you are not grateful for.”
 He told the Emerson audience, “I was introduced to Terrence Howard that day…I knew who I was then.”